Lupinus argenteus (Silvery Lupine) - photos and description

 Flowers: In a long, cylindrical raceme, very showy, purple-blue in colour.
 We measured racemes to 25 cm long and individual flowers to 1 cm long.

 Leaves: Stems leafy, stem leaves alternate.
 Leaves are digitate, we measured a leaf at 6.5 cm diameter.
-We counted up to 8 leaflets, the leaflets are lanceolate, a leaflet was measured at 3.5 cm long and 5 mm wide.
-Leaflets with appressed, silky hairs.
+We counted up to 10 leaflets, the leaflets are lanceolate, a leaflet was measured at 3.5 cm long and 5 mm wide.
+Leaflets fold inward and have appressed, silky hairs.

-Height: Listed in Budd's Flora to 60 cm, we measured plants to 90 cm tall.
+Height / Width: Height listed in Budd's Flora to 60 cm, we measured plants to 90 cm tall.
+Very bushy plants, we measured one plant to 117 cm width.

 Habitat: Grassy uplands in southwest Saskatchewan, particularly the Cypress Hills.